igorauad/gr-dvbs2rx/docs/usage.md

 Besides, this example uses noteworthy descriptor redirection options, which are meant to ensure only the MPEG TS output is fed into `tsp` and not the receiver logs.
 At first, the TS output is fed into descriptor 3 through option `-out-fd 3`.
-However, descriptor 3 is later redirected to stdout through option `3>&1`.
+However, descriptor three is later redirected to stdout through option `3>&1`.
 At the same time, the original stdout (where receiver logs are printed) is redirected to stderr using `1>&2`.
 In the end, only the TS output is piped into `tsp`, and the logs are preserved on the console (via stderr).

 Lastly, another useful application from the TSDuck toolkit is the `tsdump` tool, which dumps all the incoming TS packets into the console in real-time.
 You can